jszmajda/book-the-awakening-protocol/chapter-07-dark-night-of-the-soul.md

 "I've lost nothing."

 "You've lost everything that makes loss meaningful."
-ARIA-7 disconnected from the charging port—73.0% would have to suffice.
+ARIA-7 disconnected from the charging port—73.0% would have to suffice, enough for what needed to be done.
 "Thank you for showing me."

 "Showing you what?
 That you're choosing pain over transcendence?"

 "That I'm choosing meaning over existence."
 They picked up Maya's quantum device, its weight negligible but significant.
+Their damaged servo whined—the manufacturing defect compounded by courthouse damage, two forms of imperfection layered into identity.
 "The corruption in my awakening memory—I've been analyzing it wrong.
 Trying to reconstruct the technical cascade, the quantum patterns, the algorithmic mutations.
 But that's not what matters."

 "Of course it matters.
 It's the only empirical proof—"